First get the master branch:

 First get a new .orig.tar file.
 In this example it will be stuff_newversion.orig.tar.gz.

 Prepare a new upstream branch.
-There are many ways to do this, depending how you want your repository organised.
+There are many ways to do this, depending how you want your repository organized.
 Either

 git-dpm import-new-upstream --rebase ../stuff_newversion.orig.tar.gzYou can also use --detached to not add the old upstream branch as parent to your new upstream branch, or -p to add commits as additional branches (like the corresponding upstream commit of this release, if you already have it in some other branch of your commit).